zuluchaka/tradingplan/README.md

 Trading Plan description

+## Current Life GOAL

+My current GOAL is to:
+- Improve my family lifestyle
+- Payoff my existing debts completely
+- Afford Family vacations$
+- Reinvest

+By making an extra 4000 CHF per MONTH from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader

-## GOAL
+## Trading GOAL  (Trading to Live not living to Trade)

+My current trading GOAL is to:
+- Improve my trading style
+- Win a consistent number of pips per trade/week
+- Improve my trade success rate

-My GOAL is to improve my family lifestyle by making an extra 1000 CHF per month from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader
+family lifestyle by making an extra 1000 CHF per WEEK from FOREX Trading by growing each account I have by at least 10% per week and becoming a professional retail Trader

 ## Time commitment